RustamIrzaev/MyLootHistory/README.md

 ## What can be tracked

-- every item you loot: weapons, junk, herbs and everything elese
+- every item you loot: weapons, junk, herbs and everything else
 - every copper coin you loot

 > It does not track quest rewards or similar.